Fosters Needed in NYC at the ASPCA

 - At least 18 years old

-- Located in the NYC area in order to get to and from our Manhattan-based facilities as needed for foster pick-ups, drop-offs, medical appointments and supplies.
+- Located in the NYC area and able to get to and from our Manhattan-based facilities as requested for foster pick-ups, drop-offs, medical appointments and supplies.

 - If you are not in or near NYC, please visit our Find a Shelter page to find foster opportunities near you.

 We also welcome foster caregivers with professional veterinary experience to assist animals who require special medical attention.

 Yes!
 If you have other pets, we ask that they are up to date on vaccinations and that you provide a separate space for your foster pet to allow for a gradual and safe introduction.
 For dog owners looking to foster dogs, we will often arrange a dog-dog meet & greet with our behavior team to set you up for success before taking a foster dog home.

 If you foster for other organizations, that's great too!
 We just ask that you refrain from fostering for other organizations while you have an ASPCA animal in your care, in support of your foster animal's safety and health.

 In addition to our on-demand orientation, the ASPCA provides additional training and materials to help support your fostering experience once you are accepted into the program.
 Though some foster opportunities do not require additional training, this depends on the needs of each animal, and we always encourage our fosters to continue to learn and develop their knowledge and skills.
 The more we learn, the more we can accomplish together!

 If you’re interested in fostering neonate kittens, ASPCA staff will provide you with hands-on bottle-baby kitten training to prepare you to care for these very special kittens.